 CBT puts a lot of emphasis on the thinking patterns that trigger our reactions.
 It doesn’t mean, however, that CBT doesn’t pay attention to emotions, rather it looks at connections and between our thoughts, emotions and behavioural responses.
 Another important thing, which is fairly specific to the CBT approach, is that it’s educational.
 CBT not only teaches you techniques that you can continue to use outside of the therapy office, it also helps you to understand the nature of your mental states.

 Everyone’s experiences of the world are different.
 People can go through similar situations, but can have very different emotional reactions.
 CBT might be a good approach for some people, but it may not work as effectively with others.
 And for any given client it might not be always helpful to stick to one approach.
-That’s why I use an eclectic approach, combining techniques from CBT with psychodynamic and humanistic approaches.
+That’s why I use an eclectic approach, combining techniques from CBT with compassion-focused therapy (CFT), acceptance and commitment therapy (ACT), and mindfulness techniques, and psychodynamic and humanistic approaches.
 However, given CBT’s stronger evidence base, and its focus on current behaviours (as opposed to past experiences), I use these other approaches more sparingly.